iro4sohho/sityou/SuperchatCalculator.md

 ```

 ### Example 2
-Aggregate the total amount of superchat for each currency.(processor : SuperchatCalculator)<br>
+Aggregate the total amount of superchat for each currency.(using Extractor)<br>
 Requires tqdm to display progress bar.(`pip install tqdm`)
 <br>
 `pip install tqdm`